The complete guide to copyrighting a book for Australian self-published authors looking to protect their intellectual property!

 -

-Copyright protection will ensure that Australian authors will benefit financially from their creative work while also maintaining control over their intellectual property.
+Copyright protection ensures Australian authors benefit financially from their creative work.
+It also allows them to maintain control over their intellectual property.
 However, it’s important to note that there are some limitations and exceptions to copyright protection.
 In Australia, these exceptions and limitations include fair use provisions for education, research, criticism, study, review, parody, and news reporting.

 How Long Does Your Copyright Protection Last In Australia?

-The duration of copyright protection in Australia varies depending on the type of copyrighted material and whether or not it’s been made public.
+The duration of copyright protection in Australia varies depending on the type of copyrighted material.
+It also depends on whether or not it’s been made public.
 Typically, copyright protection will last for:

 -